rq-Chen/Undergraduate_Research_at_PKU/Auditory Working Memory/README.md

 0. new a folder for each subject entitled "name+number", e.g `crq1`, and copy the .mat file of this subject generated in the experiment to this folder, then load the data into EEGLAB and select channel location (select the second option "Use MNI...")
 1. re-reference to average mastoids (TP9 & TP10)
 2. filter between 0.3 ~ 50 Hz
-3. bad channel (marked during the experiment or by EEGLAB automatic channel rejection) rejection, save the rejected channels' name in `chnRej.txt`
+3. bad channel (marked during the experiment) rejection, save the rejected channels' name in `chnRej.txt`
 4. interpolate the rejected channels
 5. run ICA
 6. save the EEGLAB dataset as "name+number+ICA.set", e.g. `crq1ICA.set`